webqit/oohtml/README.md

       }
     </style>
     ```

+    A working implementation may be coming soon, but in the meantime, you could try one of the polyfills for `<style scoped>` out there; e.g. [samthor/scoped](https://github.com/samthor/scoped).

 + **HTML Imports**.
 The attribute names for exposing reusable modules and for referencing them - the `def` and `ref` keywords, respectively - aren't finalized.
 While the principle of operation remains, these attributes may be renamed in subsequent iterations.
 But the polyfill is designed to always defer to any syntax that has been explicitly specified using a meta tag.
 Here's an example: